tsheporamantso/Code-Review/README.md

-If you like this project please follow me on github & twitter and also connect on Linkedin.
+If you like this project please follow Mercy Mugambi on github & twitter and also connect on Linkedin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>